Multi-fidelity Gaussian Process Bandit Optimisation

 \end{itemize}

 It follows from the above that the number of second fidelity queries in $\Xcalrg$ scales $\Tmmttxx{2}{n}{\Xcalrg}\asymp n$.
 Finally, we invoke techniques from~\citet{srinivas10gpbandits} to control the regret using the MIG.
-However, unlike them, we analyse the MIG of $\Xcalrg$ and $\complement{\Xcalrg}$ separately as the number of second fidelity queries are different for each subset.
+However, unlike them, we can use the MIG of $\Xcalrg$ since an overwhelming amount of evaluations at the second fidelity are in $\Xcalrg$.
 This allows us to obtain a tighter bound on $R(\COST)$ of the following form.